 Does the District of Columbia Require an Annual Report Filing?

-The District of Columbia requires an LLC to file a Biennial report every two years to be filed with the office of the District of Columbia Department of Consumer and Regulatory Affairs.
+The District of Columbia requires an LLC to file a Biennial report every two years with the Office of the District of Columbia Department of Consumer and Regulatory Affairs.
+All the legal entities, such as C Corporations, Limited Partnerships, and Limited Liability Companies, are bound to file the Biennial Report in the District of Columbia.

 Biennial Report Deadline